GLodi/blog/_posts/2020-08-29-how-i-made-justonecanvas.md

 Thanks to Docker, setting up Redis was very simple.
 In their blog post, Reddit explained how they used a [BITFIELD](https://redis.io/commands/bitfield) to store each pixel of the canvas.
 BITFIELD allows us to treat a Redis string as an array of bits and referencing specific integers of varying bits at arbitrary offsets.
-Thanks to `go-redis` I implemented it like this:
+Thanks to <span class="evidence">go-redis</span> I implemented it like this:

 ```golang
 for i := 0; i < constants.Squares; i++ {